 "DEPARTMENT HEAD" - refers to the managers appointed by the Commissioners on a bi-annual basis.
-Positions include County Administrator, Superintendent of Corrections, Superintendent of Maintenance, Nursing Home Administrator, Human Resources Director, Information Technology Manager, Farm Manager, and Finance Director.
+Positions include County Administrator, Superintendent of Corrections, Superintendent of Maintenance, Nursing Home Administrator, Human Resources Director, Farm Manager, and Alternative Sentencing Director.

-"ELECTED OFFICIALS" - refers to the employees who are elected by the citizens of Grafton County.
+"ELECTED OFFICIALS" - refers to those who are elected by the citizens of Grafton County.
 These Elected Officials include County Attorney, High Sheriff, Treasurer, Register of Deeds, and County Commissioner.